voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 The limitations of YouTube and whichever messaging service we decide to use will apply to the app.

 ## 1.4 Definitions: <a name="1.4-definitions" />
+This is a comprehensive list of needed definitions used by the myJym application:
 | Word   |  Definition |
 | ------ | -------     |
 | Admin | The people that run the app.
 They will connect the user's location to the gym and create QR codes that can be scanned by the user |